-The drop and add period for fall and spring will be the first three days of each semester and the first two days of each summer semester.
-If a course meets once per week, the period will extend to the beginning of the second official class meeting day/evening.
+The drop and add period for fall and spring will be the first four days of each semester and the first two days of each summer semester.
 No grade will be assigned if a course is dropped during the drop/add period.
 See the section of this catalog on refund policy for refund information.